Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

 ^.
 Experiment Note:
 The MLP i used is mostly small basic Numpy MLP, and its independent, meaning it doesn't use Dropout or any helper modules from pytorch.
-To further test the capabilites of the abstract weight encoder (AWE) in smaller Datasets and fewer Parameters, Parameters can be scaled, and it doesn't cause Accuracy or generalization degradation, with a very consistent results accross different generalization samples, especially On linear Make_classification module with accuracy being as consistent as much as 90-95% Accuracy on training with features: class separation = 1.5 random_state = 99
+To further test the capabilites of the abstract weight encoder (AWE) in smaller Datasets and fewer Parameters, Parameters can be scaled, and it doesn't cause Accuracy or generalization degradation, with a very consistent results accross different generalization samples, especially On linear Make_classification module with accuracy being as consistent as much as 90-95% Accuracy on training with features:
+1. class separation = 1.5
+2. random_state = 99

-And around 91-93% generalizatio accuracy on consistently on sklearn make_classification() syntethic datas with minimal neccessary noise to capture average real world noise complexity, using only 100 parameters and 1000 samples.
+And around 91-93% generalization accuracies consistently on sklearn make_classification() syntethic datas with minimal neccessary noise to capture average real world noise complexity consistently, using only 100 parameters and 1000 samples for fair comparisons.